I Went a Month Without Sugar and Here Is What I Learned

 Just to clarify, I had no refined sugar, but still ate fruit, veggies, dried fruit, and natural sweeteners like honey and maple syrup, as well as meat and healthy fat.
 I majorly stayed away from wheat products, as I have an intolerance for them and I have a genetic predisposition that puts me at a higher risk of developing Celiac Disease.
 So, to help clear up my gut I had to stay away from wheat as well.

 My husband had a nasty stomach bug all week and I was interested to see if eating no sugar would help boost my immunity.
 We have 70% of our immune cells in our gut (2), which makes sense since we consume food with many different microbes on them, so we need strong defenses when coming into contact with the outside world.
 When we have a gut dysbiosis, there can be changes to mood, energy, appetite, digestion, and reduced immunity.
 Sugar and other processed foods, feed our bad bacteria and starve our good bacteria, which can cause this dysbiosis.
 Our good bacteria produce mucin which helps keep the lining of our intestines strong and also helps keep our immune cells separate from the food stuff.
 If we aren’t feeding our good bacteria well enough, or we are eating a lot of sugar and processed foods, this lining becomes damaged and our immune cells become exposed to the contents of our intestine (sometimes referred to as a "leaky gut") and begin to majorly go on the defense.
 This greatly increases inflammation, which affects the whole body as inflammatory molecules increase in the blood which circulates all throughout the body, including the brain.
-(Side note - the cause of depression, in a lot of cases, is now being considered a result of inflammation, which can come from the gut if one eat a lot of processed foods and sugar).
+(Side note - the cause of depression, in some cases, is now being considered a result of neuroinflammation, which can come from the gut if one eat a lot of processed foods and sugar).

 Long story short, I wanted to eat less sugar to keep my gut healthy and my immunity strong.
 And it worked!
 I haven’t been sick this year and actually, haven't had so much as a cold since last spring.